 Always following the latest beauty trends?
 There’s a huge variety of satisfying, well-paying jobs in the beauty industry.
-You’re sure to find something that suits your skills, personality, and career preferences.
+Cosmetology is a fantastic career.
+This is when you’re sure to find something that suits your skills, personality, and career preferences.

 Here are some of the best jobs in the beauty industry, and why they’ll make a fantastic choice for your future career.

 Known for giving helpful advice?
 A job as an image consultant could be your perfect fit.
 You’ll get to spend your days advising clients on their styling, makeup, and skincare.
 If you love making other people happy, you’re sure to love it.
 There’s nothing better than helping your clients both look and feel their best.
 The pay isn’t bad, either.
 On average, image consultants make around $32,540 yearly.

 Love trying out new, trendy hairstyles?
 If you’re a pro at brushing, braiding, coloring, and adding extensions, you’d be great as a hairdresser.

 You can help people prepare for unforgettable events, like their senior prom, a wedding, or a maternity photoshoot.
 If you’re really good, you might end up working on well-known public figures like celebrities, top executives, and politicians.